Solicitor, Clinical Negligence

 She has experience in supporting clients who have suffered brain injuries and people who have needed amputations due to medical negligence.
 Sarah has also supported clients who have suffered severe psychological injuries due to the impact of mistakes made in their treatment.

-Sarah, who is from Beverley, East Yorkshire, has worked her way through the ranks at Hudgell Solicitors, and became the youngest fully qualified solicitor at the firm when she graduated through law school and secured her practicing certificate from the Solicitors Regulation Authority in 2016, having being given a training contract with the firm.
+Sarah, who is from Beverley, East Yorkshire, has worked her way through the ranks at Hudgell Solicitors, and became the youngest fully qualified solicitor at the firm at the time when she graduated through law school and secured her practicing certificate from the Solicitors Regulation Authority in 2016, having being given a training contract with the firm.
 She has practised in clinical negligence ever since qualifying in 2016.

 I am passionate about this area of law and getting my clients answers as to why failings in their care and treatment happened, as even a small medical error can impact on a person’s quality of life, as well as the lives of their loved ones, physically, emotionally, socially and financially.

 Most of the time the NHS does a tremendous job, but equally, when mistakes are made that leave patients with significant, life-changing injures, they deserve to be adequately compensated.

 Our involvement also crucially highlights areas where improvements and changes need to be made to prevent more avoidable suffering, and many cases make a difference to policies and procedures to better protect future patients.